-The Union President is ultimately responsible for everything the Union does.
-From day one you will be CEO and trustee of a charity with a £9 million turnover and 18,000+ members.
-The President holds relationships with senior staff across Imperial influencing College on issues that students care about and working to improve the student experience at Imperial.
-By facilitating the work of, and working with the other Officer Trustees, the President drives forward the agenda of our entire 18, 000+ membership.
-In doing so, the President works closely with the Union's Managing Director and senior staff in directing the Union and delivering strategic aims.
+The Union President is the voice of students.
+The President holds relationships across College, including with the President and Provost, influencing decisions that students care about and working to improve the student experience at Imperial.
+By facilitating the work of, and working with, the other Officer Trustees the President drives forward projects within the Union.
+The President also works closely with the Union's Managing Director on delivering the Union's strategic aims.

-Union President is a high-profile and varied role that you can take in many directions; perfect for someone who enjoys balancing many commitments at once, works hard.
-You must be able to adapt to and relate to students, College and Union staff, as well as members of the public alike.
+Union President is a high-profile and varied role; perfect for someone who enjoys balancing many commitments at once, works hard and can relate to students, College and Union staff, as well as members of the public alike.
 Candidates should be pro-active members of the community, who show initiative and uphold Imperial College Union's values of Leadership, Partnership, Democracy and Inclusivity in all they do.
 Candidates should enjoy strategically approaching and solving all kinds of problem.
-The role can be demanding, but is not without its recognition and reward.
+The role can be demanding, but not without its recognition and reward.